Does This Sound Like You?

 In the real good life both time and money are finite resources.
 You’re doing great, friend, but something has to give on the way to “superwoman-hood”.
 Our meals provide a cost-effective and convenient option to get dinner on the table or to help out a neighbor with minimal input on your part.
 Life is too short to be stressed all the time.
 Go enjoy your family, friends, kids, and (my favorite!) alone time.
 Be grateful.
 Let me help.

 You have many fires to put out on any given day, so let me take care of dinner.
 Play with your kids or hit the gym.
-I’ll take care of planning the menu, grocery shopping, and meal prep.
+We’ll take care of planning the menu, grocery shopping, and meal prep.
 You know – all the work that happens before the fun can begin.
-Turns out I work best in the kitchen (and under pressure), so I don’t mind!
+Turns out we work best in the kitchen (and under pressure), so we don’t mind!

 Special diets and picky eaters can be accommodated.
 Let’s chat before you place your first order.
 I’m sure we can make something your head and your heart will love!